Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 When considering sets of images, it can be seen that great amount of data can easily arise.
 Reasonable and natural step would be to reduce its size.
-The advantage of this approach is that we don't need a big dataset, although the bigger is usually the better.
+The advantage of this approach is that big dataset is not needed, although the bigger is usually the better.
 Eigenface is a method that is extracting features into vectors, and then represent then in a form of covariance matrix.
-Having those vectors, we can calculate how distant they are \[12\] \[11\].
+Having those vectors, it can be calculated how distant they are \[12\] \[11\].

 However, in this approach training data set is required to be processed, otherwise results will be not satisfactory.
-We need to equalize lighting, and alight image, it is also preferred to remove background and other noise that could have negative influence.
+It is needed to equalize lighting, and align image, it is also preferred to remove background and other noise that could have negative influence.
 This algorithm is using PCA (Principal Component Analysis) to reduce dimensions and find vectors.
 Vector defines subspace -- face space, and training set is projected, to find weights, or similarities in other words.

+#### Fisherfaces

+Fisherfaces are similar to Eigenfaces.
+Method uses both principal component analysis and linear discriminant analysis and produce a subspace projection matrix.
+It is minimizing variation within classes and maximizing separation.
+It should provide better results when it comes to different facial expressions and light variance.
+Although computation time is more complex, and time needed is greater \[13\].

+### Hybrid approaches

+These methods are based on mixing holistic approach and feature-based matching.
+These two methods have their advantages and disadvantages, but the idea is that combination of those two might give a better result and eliminate each other disadvantages \[14\] \[15\].

+A lot of hybrid approaches draw from the Gabor wavelets that were acknowledged as a reliable local feature extraction method, due to its sturdiness when it comes to light, distortions, translation \[15\].

+### Feature-based

+Every face has some distinctive features related to some regions that can be extracted.
+Eyes, nose, mouth, cheeks can be used to classify a face.
+Complexity of these solutions are often hidden under recognizing particular parts of the face.
+For example, eye processing could be interrupted by reflexes on the iris, that should be eliminated, eyebrows are often described as a parabola approximation.
+Nose is one of the simplest properties that can be used as a base, where gray levels contrasts are great within neighbor regions.
+Mouth shape can be also described as a function.
+Knowing that many facial points chin location can be also estimated.
+Approach like this was described in \[16\] where efficiency was often exceeding 90 percent.

 Requirements and tools
 =======================